Jackthebighead/nlp-uplearning/lecture_notes/notes_lecture2.md

     - both word2vec and GloVe captures the co-occurrence information to embed the word into a vector.
     - **count based vs. direct prediction: two ways to do word embedding**
         - **direct prediction**
+            - a.k.a iteration-based
-            - word2vec
+            - word2vec is an example
             - use window-based training methods are such as SG and CBOW, learning the probability, ability of capturing complex linguistic schema.
         - **count based**
+            - a.k.a SVD based (details and optimizations are discussed in the previous chapter)
-            - LSA based on counts and decomposes the matrix based on SVD.
+            - LSA based on counts and decomposes the co-occurrence matrix based on **SVD**.
                 - make use of global information.
                 - more complex than GloVe.